Tech giants Apple and Google have removed an app meant to coordinate protest voting in the Russian elections.

-The app was created and promoted by allies of the opposition leader Aleksei A. Navalny, who were hoping to use it to consolidate the protest vote in each of Russia’s 225 electoral districts, the report said.
+The report said the report said that the app was created and promoted by allies of the opposition leader Aleksei A. Navalny, who were hoping to use it to consolidate the protest vote in each of Russia’s 225 electoral districts.

 It disappeared from the two platforms just as voting got underway in the three-day parliamentary election.
 A